cgrok/clashroyale/README.rst

    :alt: PyPi

-This library is currently an (a)sync wrapper for https://royaleapi.com with great functionality.
+This library is currently an (a)sync wrapper for https://royaleapi.com and the official Clash Royale API with great functionality.

 Installation